afollestad/material-dialogs/README.md

         .show();
 ```

-If you want to preselected item(s), pass an array of indices in place of null in `itemsCallbackSingleChoice()`.
+If you want to preselect item(s), pass an array of indices in place of null in `itemsCallbackSingleChoice()`.
 For an example, `new Integer[] { 2, 5 }`.

 ---